usdigitalresponse/cares-reporter/README.md

 yarn knex seed:run
 ```

-Then navigate to the app home page (probably http://localhost:8080), and submit your email address.
-This first email address will be the initial "admin" user for site.

 ### Compiles and hot-reloads for development
 ```
 yarn serve
 ```

+Then navigate to the specified app home page (probably http://localhost:8080)

+This will initially redirect to a login page and you will be prompted for an email address.
+A one time use access code link will be sent to your email address.
+Clicking the link will store an access token as a cookie which will enable access to the app.

 ### Compiles and minifies for production
 ```